flea2003/TrackAnomalyDetection/backend/README.md

 Also, the consumed data is deeply stored on the disk every hour with the current configuration, so if a crash happens, at most one hour of ship data will be lost from the database.

+One issue which will be fixed before merging is that Druid reads the data from the topic by considering its offset.
+In other words, if the topic is deleted and the details are re-written from the offset `0`, Druid will simply overwrite the processed ship details.

 ### Kafka

 Then, you need to install Kafka.
 We use `kafka_2.13-3.7.0.tgz` from the [official website](https://kafka.apache.org/downloads).